-Linda is a Research Fellow in Health and Social Care.
+Linda is a Research Fellow and supervises research at undergraduate, postgraduate and doctoral levels.

-Linda’s research is interdisciplinary, informed by social research and creative practice.
-The research moves between the creative and critical to include poetry, creative-critical writing, collaboration, performance and scholarly articles.
+Linda’s research is interdisciplinary, focusing on critical-creative practices of writing and relationships between social questions, political commitment, and social history.
+The research encompasses the creative and critical to include poetry, creative-critical writing, collaboration, performance and scholarly articles.

 - 20th and 21st century philosophy